Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation

-where $\alpha$ and $\beta$ are the weighting scalars for the corresponding terms.
+where $\alpha$ and $\beta$ are hyperparameters that balance the contribution of the two corresponding terms.

-Overall, by optimizing the losses proposed in \cref{eqn:totallosssupervised} and \cref{eqn:totallossunsupervised}, the proposed DTSL is trained in a self-paced manner, regulated by agreements not only between temporally lagged models but also between cross-architectural models.
-The testing results outperform the SOTA.
+In summary, by optimizing the composite losses defined in \Cref{eqn:totallosssupervised} and \Cref{eqn:totallossunsupervised}, the proposed DTSL framework is trained in a self-paced manner, regulated by agreements not only between temporally averaged models but also between cross-architectural models.